cyrta/dscaper/README.md

 ![dScaper logo](/docs/dScaper-logo.png)

-*A [Scaper](https://github.com/justinsalamon/scaper) fork optimized for audio generation pipelines.*
+***A [Scaper](https://github.com/justinsalamon/scaper) fork optimized for audio generation pipelines.***

-dScaper was developped during [JSALT25](https://jsalt2025.fit.vut.cz/) Workshop by David Grünert. dScaper offers an alternative API for accessing Scaper that is optimized for the usage pipelines.
+dScaper was developped during [JSALT25](https://jsalt2025.fit.vut.cz/) Workshop by David Grünert. dScaper offers an alternative API for accessing Scaper that is optimized for the usage in pipelines.
 Please refer to [Scaper documentation](http://scaper.readthedocs.io/) for details of the original Scaper API.

 ## Table of Contents